The Untamed (TV series): Design and concept

-Controversies
+Controversy

-A fire broke out on July 11, 2018 while the cast and crew were filming in Nanma, Dongyang, at a facility that belongs to Hengdian World Studios.
+A fire broke out on July 11, 2018, while the cast and crew were filming in Nanma, Dongyang, at a facility that belongs to Hengdian World Studios.
 The fire reportedly spread as wide as 300 square meters, and resulted in the death of two crew members.

-During filming, a rumor surfaced that the producers of the drama had replaced Lan WangJi as Wei Wuxian’s love interest with a female character, Wen Qing, and also made Mianmian, who shares a fun, flirty relationship with Wei Wuxian and a respectful, protective relationship with Lan Wangji, into a member of Jin clan.
+During filming, a rumor surfaced that the producers of the drama had replaced Lan WangJi as Wei Wuxian's love interest with a female character, Wen Qing, and also made Mianmian, who shares a fun, flirty relationship with Wei Wuxian and a respectful, protective relationship with Lan Wangji, into a member of Jin clan.
 This rumor caused significant backlash amongst fans of the original novel.
 The production team strongly denied such claims.

 In July 2019, Tencent announced that VIP users would have the option of paying to watch episodes that had not yet aired.
-From August 7, the final episode would be released early for some viewers who chose to avail of the option.
+From August 7, the final episode was released early for some viewers who chose to avail of the option.
 This caused outrage among viewers of the show, who were concerned that it would risk the ending being spoiled and also the possibility that the episodes would be pirated, which would have a negative effect on views.
 In response, Tencent explained that in this way they could cater to demands of certain viewers who were asking for episodes to be released faster, while others could still watch the series at their preferred pace.